CV examples

 • Successfully completed three training courses in customer service, enhancing my expertise and customer-centric approach.

-How to list education on a banking CV
+Education section on a banking CV

 Examples of education:

-Financial Analysis and Decision Making with Xero and Tableau Microcredential, FutureLearn | Online 2022
+• Financial Analysis and Decision Making with Xero and Tableau Microcredential, FutureLearn, Online, 2022

-(CertRDB) Certificate in Retail and Digital Banking, London Institute of Banking and Finance | UK 2021
+• (CertRDB) Certificate in Retail and Digital Banking, London Institute of Banking and Finance, UK, 2021

-Master of Business Administration (MBA), London Business School, | London, UK 2016
+• Master of Business Administration (MBA), London Business School, London, UK, 2016

-Bachelors of Arts (Hons) Business Administration, University of Winchester | UK 2013
+• Bachelors of Arts (Hons) Business Administration, University of Winchester, UK 2013

 Examples of apprenticeships:

-An excellent way to get ahead in this sector and to give your CV that extra dimension is to seek out and apply for an apprenticeship in banking.
+An excellent way to get ahead in this sector is to seek out and apply for an apprenticeship in banking.
+Banks offer a range of apprenticeships for various positions, such as:

-• Credit Collector or Controller
+• Credit Controller or Collector

 • Financial Services Customer Adviser